Get Involved on Campus

 Share Your Experience with Potential Education Abroad Students

 If you enjoyed your study abroad experience and want to share it with students interested in your program, we're looking for your help!
 The best resources about program specifics come from our returned education abroad students.
 When requested, we want to provide future and accepted students with contact information of program alumni.

 Maintain Contact with Host Country and Culture

 While you're abroad you probably made many connections to locals in the host country, as well as friends on your program either abroad or who are also back in the United States.
 Find ways to keep in touch even after you return.

 - Use email, Instagram, Facebook, Twitter, and other social media to keep in frequent contact with the friends you made while abroad.

 - Take a course at Penn State related to the history or culture of your host country.

 - Invite international friends to visit you in the U.S.

 - Visit local ethnic grocery stores and restaurants.

-Some students may experience reverse culture shock upon return to the U.S. While it is normal to feel overwhelmed while adjusting back to your life at Penn State after spending time in a foreign country know that you can schedule an appointment with a Penn State Counseling and Psychological Services (CAPS) counselor if you feel depressed or you need additional help re-adjusting.
+While it is normal to feel overwhelmed while adjusting back to your life at Penn State after spending time in a different country, know that you can schedule an appointment with a Penn State Counseling and Psychological Services (CAPS) counselor if you feel depressed or you need additional help readjusting.